-Bangladesh and Canada are currently negotiating Investment Protection Agreement (FIPA) which would help bring more direct investments from Canada to Bangladesh.
-The two countries have inked an Air Services Agreement in 2013.
-Once implemented, this will pave the way for more bilateral trade between Bangladesh and Canada as well as enhance people-to-people contact in the days to come.
+Bangladesh is pursuing ‘Blue Economy’ after the delimitation of the maritime boundaries with India and Myanmar.
+This has opened a wide horizon of foreign investments opportunities for Canadians.
+Bangladesh and Canada are currently negotiating Foreign Investment Protection Agreement (FIPA), which will help to attract more direct investments from Canada.
+Both the countries have inked an Air Services Agreement.
+This will pave the way for more bilateral trade between Bangladesh and Canada strengthen people-to-people contact.